Publications

 -

-Polar Hierarchical Mamba: Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences
+Polar Hierarchical Mamba: Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences

 2024